 Why Join a Family Readiness Group?

-If you find yourself in a situation with a less-than-optimal FRG, consider what you need to do to make it into something extraordinary.
-If there are events that you think would benefit your group and unit, plan them.
-As long as it doesn’t violate your existing FRG policies there’s nothing that’s stopping you from creatively fixing the problems you see.
+If you find a less-than-optimal FRG, consider what you need to do to make it into something extraordinary.
+If there are events you think would benefit your group and unit, plan them.
+As long as it doesn’t violate your existing FRG policies, there’s nothing stopping you from creatively fixing the problems you see.

 FRG Networking and Volunteering

 FRG work can also help you pad your resume if you’re at an installation where it’s difficult to find work.
-Volunteer hours count as work experience, so if you have a background in finance, maybe consider volunteering to be the group’s treasurer.
+Volunteer hours count as work experience, so if you have a background in finance, maybe consider volunteering as the group’s treasurer.

 Finally, one of the best reasons to join a readiness group is because eventually, you’re going to be the seasoned spouse, and there will be new spouses fresh to the military who need direction and support.
 Being active in your readiness group allows you to help usher in the next generation of military spouses and help keep our military traditions vibrant and thriving.

 FRGs are Fun Social Activities